iamvarunsingh/tps-bitbucket.org-deboghosh-tridiaglu/README.md

-Parallel (MPI) direct solver for a tridiagonal system of equations

-To compile without MPI, use "-Dserial" flag.
+Parallel (MPI) direct solver for a tridiagonal system of equations: Contains the functions for solving a non-periodic tridiagonal system of equations in parallel (LU decomposition).
+The system is solved by rearranging the points: grouping the last point of each sub-domain at the end.
+The reduced system is solved by either the recursive-doubling or gather-and-solve techniques.
+A test code is provided to check test these functions and their walltimes.
+See README for more details.